MatheuZSecurity/matheuzsecurity.github.io/content/hacking/a-simple-way-to-detect-and-remove-kovid-lkm-rootkit.md

 ---
-title: A simple way to detect and remove LKM rootkit KoviD
+title: A simple way to detect and remove LKM rootkit KoviD (Outdated)
 image: https://i.imgur.com/xeSd64L.png
 description: Learn a simple way on how to detect and remove Kovid rootkit.
 categories: [Hunting]